alexbykoff/array-cop/README.md

 - Calculate Geometric mean
 - Find a median
 - Convert to frequency matrix object
-- Log a total array breakdown
+- Log an array breakdown

 ----------